 A Helping Hand

 Confusingly, though, there is no established upper limit for methionine consumption, on account of it only being discovered in 1922.
 However, it has been estimated that adults need no more than 800 mg to 1,000 mg per day.
 Because the required amounts of both lysine and methionine are reasonably low, it should not be too hard for vegetarians and vegans to include the essential amino acids in their diet.
 However, we know that remembering to try to include all their vitamins, minerals and other essentials in a daily diet can be tricky for those avoiding meat and fish, or in the case of vegans, all animal products.
-With this in mind, The Belgravia Centre has created the Hair Vitalics supplement, which gives your hair the best chance possible of keeping strong, healthy, and full of life.
+With this in mind, The Belgravia Centre has created the highly-targeted, premium Hair Vitalics supplement, which gives hair the best chance possible of keeping strong, healthy, and full of life.
+It is suitable for vegetarians and those following a plant-based diet but strict vegans may wish to avoid them as they contain vitamin B12 sourced from the wool of live, healthy sheep.

 The Belgravia Centre